Yuri Kisil

 Yuri Kisil (born September 18, 1995) is a Canadian competitive swimmer who is a freestyle sprinter.
-A three-time medalist at the World Aquatics Championships, Kisil has represented Canada at the 2016 and 2020 Summer Olympics.
+A three-time medallist at the World Aquatics Championships, Kisil has represented Canada at the 2016 and 2020 Summer Olympics.

 Career

 2013–2016

 Kisil's selection to the World Junior Championships in Dubai was his first major junior international competition.
 At this event he became the Canadian 15–17 age group national record holder in the 50 m Freestyle.
 Kisil was the youngest swimmer in Canadian history to win both the 50 m and 100 m freestyle national championships at the Canadian Swimming Trials in Victoria, British Columbia, on April 3, 2014.
 He was also the youngest Canadian to ever swim under 50 seconds in the 100m freestyle at the same event.
 As a result, Kisil was named to Canada's 2014 Commonwealth Games team, where he placed fourth in the 100m Freestyle.

 At the 2015 Pan American Games in Toronto, Kisil won three relay medals.
 He was named to compete at the 2015 World Aquatics Championships in Kazan, Russia, where he won a bronze medal in the inaugural 4 × 100 m mixed freestyle relay.

 In 2016, Kisil was named to Canada's Olympic team for the 2016 Summer Olympics.
 He was part of the relay team that finished seventh in the 4 × 100 m freestyle final, and individually got to the 100 m freestyle semifinals, finishing tenth.